-During the second semester of enrollment in the ENDY program and in consultation with the Advisory Committee, each student will form a Comprehensive Exam Committee.
-This committee consists of the advisor and at least four other faculty members who hold the rank of Faculty I and II on the Graduate Faculty and who represent at least two disciplines.
+During the second semester of enrollment in the ENDY program, and in consultation with the Advisory Committee, each student will form a Comprehensive Exam Committee.
+This committee consists of the advisor and at least four other faculty members who hold the rank of Faculty I and II on the Graduate Faculty and who represent two or more disciplines.

-This committee is selected to reflect an understanding of the student's general research program, and its function is to prepare and grade the student's written comprehensive exams.
-Normally, there is some carryover between the Advisory Committee, the Comprehensive Examination Committee, and the Dissertation Committee; commonly the Comprehensive

-Examination Committee evolves to become the Dissertation Committee.
-Further, committee members are normally Fayetteville campus faculty members in order that they know the student and her/his work and interests.
+This committee is selected to reflect an understanding of the student's general research program, and its function is to prepare and grade the student's written comprehensive exams and oversee the oral defense of the dissertation proposal.
+Normally, there is some carryover between the Advisory Committee, the Comprehensive Examination Committee, and the Dissertation Committee.
+Further, these committee members are normally Fayetteville campus faculty members in order that they know the student and her/his work and interests.